Japan shouldn't rush decision on academic year, scholars caution | The Japan Times

 The five-month postponement will enable an additional number of pupils to grow old enough to qualify for enrollment by September, they pointed out, citing an estimate that roughly 1.5 times more than the usual number of first-year elementary students would enter — and, therefore, “inundate” — schools nationwide during the first year the shift was implemented.
 Hirota added that a postponement of even just five months may inevitably involve “an enormous amount of work” being put into an overhaul of the curriculum guidelines designed by the education ministry.

-In the worst-case scenario, pupils may also have to start their mandatory education at seven years and five months old, which would make them among the world’s oldest new admissions for such tuition, the group said.
+In the worst-case scenario, pupils may also have to start their mandatory education at 7 years and 5 months old, which would make them among the world’s oldest new admissions for such tuition, the group said.
 This, the petitioners argued, would fly in the face of the current global trend toward initiating mandatory education in early childhood.

 Above all, what is needed now is to invest more robustly in an effort to resolve other more pressing issues, said Akio Inui, another petitioner who is a professor emeritus at Tokyo Metropolitan University.
 Those include bolstering the digital infrastructure needed for online classes, he added, describing such provision as “an area where Japan is the least prepared among other developed countries.”